Shruthi-K-990/Machine_Learning_DS/README.md

 # Machine_Learning_DS
-Machine learning codes for Data Science
+Machine Learning Codes for Data Science
+In this repository, you will find codes for ML models and algorithms